stefanoabalsamo79/trying-fluxcd/README.md

 ```

-#### And then push those changes against the repository itself
+#### And then push those changes against the repository
 ```bash
 git add . &&  \
 git commit -m "adding ns, svc acct and rolebinding" &&  \
 git push origin main
 ```

-#### Trigger flux reconciliation to prevent from waiting its next run which has been configured as 10 minutes frequency
+#### Trigger flux reconciliation to prevent from waiting its next run which has been configured as 1 minute frequency (default)
 ```bash
 flux reconcile ks flux-system --with-source
 ```